waqasbhatti/cdips-pipeline/README.md

   (trex_27) pip install -r requirements.txt
   ```

 This will take some time.
-Then, ensure pyeebls and astrobase are installed
+Then, ensure pyeebls and bleeding-edge astrobase are
-(they are commented out by default because they require a number of
+installed (they are commented out by default because they require a number of
 dependencies):

   ```
   (trex_27) pip install pyeebls
-  (trex_27) pip install astrobase
+  (trex_27) cd $ASTROBASE_DIR
+  (trex_27) python setup.py develop
   ```

+where I have assumed you may want to make contributions to astrobase as you
+develop, which you should!

 ### anet and astrometry.net dependencies